You are here

 The Office of Family, School, and Community Partnerships has released their meetings and events calendar for the 2023-2024 school year.
 The calendar is updated regularly so check back often for the most up-to-date information.

 This monthly newsletter is sent to family partnership contacts around the state, and includes updates from the director of family partnerships, promising practices, and current FSCP research.
 Let us know if you'd like to receive this in your inbox!

 News and Updates

-The State Advisory Council for Parent Involvement in Education (SACPIE), in collaboration with the Colorado Department of Education (CDE), is collecting promising partnership practices from schools, districts, early childhood programs, and institutes of higher education across the state to publish in the eighth annual Promising Partnership Practices—Colorado book.
+The State Advisory Council for Parent Involvement in Education (SACPIE), in collaboration with the Colorado Department of Education (CDE), is collecting promising partnership practices from schools, districts, early childhood programs, and institutes of higher education across the state to publish in the 10th annual Promising Partnership Practices—Colorado book.
 SACPIE and CDE invite schools, districts, early childhood centers, institutions of higher education, accountability committees, parent-teacher committees, or any other school- or district-based council to submit an application for consideration in the publication.
 The purpose of this book is for schools, districts, and other educational organizations in Colorado to share how they partner with families and the community for student success.
-Submissions are due June 2, 2023

 CDE's Family, School, and Community Partnerships Online Learning Center

 The Family, School, and Community Partnerships Office is excited to share our Online Learning Center through LearnWorlds.
 This learning center is a hub of online courses developed by CDE's FSCP Office.
 The following courses are available to all at no charge and are self-paced.
 Click on the link to learn more about each course.

 - Family, School, and Community Partnerships in Elementary School (New!
 Target audience: elementary school level staff)

 - Family, School, and Community Partnerships in Middle School (New!
 Target audience: middle school level staff)